MrJohz/ogitm/docs/source/search_queries.rst

 Testing for existence isn't usually necessary when using models, as (assuming that you only use the model to insert documents), you know that the only fields that will exist will be the fields you inserted.
 It is more useful when using arbitrary documents with the raw GitDB instance.
+However, the syntax of the check is the same in both cases.

 .. code-block:: python3